-Make sure the house is clean and that you aren’t leaving behind anything that wasn’t included in the sale (even if you think you’re doing the buyer a favor by leaving them a couch you didn’t want or leftover paint, chances are more likely you’re leaving a mess for them.
+Make sure the house is clean and that you aren’t leaving anything behind.
+Even if you think you’re doing the buyer a favor by leaving a couch or leftover paint, chances are more likely you’re leaving a mess for them.

 The general rule is to leave the home “broom clean,” which means that the property should be swept or vacuumed and cleared of clutter.
 The buyer will likely do a deep clean when they move in, but you should still make sure you aren’t leaving them a dirty home.

 Be Clear About What Stays With The House

-One of the most important things for a seller to remember is that the house needs to remain exactly how it was when the buyer originally agreed to buy it (plus or minus any changes that were negotiated in the contract).
-Final walkthrough disputes often arise because the seller took something that the buyer had assumed would stay with the home.
+An important thing for a seller to remember is that the house must remain how it was when the buyer originally agreed to buy it (along with any changes negotiated in the contract).
+Disputes can arise because the seller took something that the buyer assumed would stay with the home.

 Items like furniture, electronics and decor are considered personal property and aren’t part of the home sale.
 Things affixed to the home or property are fixtures and are legally considered to be part of the home sale.
 If you want to keep these items, you need to negotiate for them.